 This section discusses the material components of the executive compensation program for Exela's executive officers who are named in the "Summary Compensation Table" below.
 As a "smaller reporting company" as defined in Rule 12b-2 of the Exchange Act, Exela is not required to include a Compensation Discussion and Analysis and has elected to comply with the scaled disclosure requirements applicable to smaller reporting companies.
-Exela's named executive officers for the fiscal year ended December 31, 2020 were as follows:
+Exela's named executive officers for the fiscal year ended December 31, 2021

-- Ronald C. Cogburn, our Chief Executive Officer; - · Shrikant Sortur, our Chief Financial Officer: - · Suresh Yannamani, our President; and - James G. Reynolds, former Chief Financial Officer who resigned effective May 15, 2020.
+- Ronald C. Cogburn, our then-Chief Executive Officer; - · Shrikant Sortur, our Chief Financial Officer; and - Par S. Chadha, our Executive Chairman.